-AI-generated reports are a crucial component of Al's function in sharehold The preparation of shareholder shareholder relations. reports increasingly being automated by corporations utilizing AI algorithms.
+AI-generated reports are a crucial component of AI's function in sharehold The preparation of shareholder shareholder relations. reports is increasingly being automated by corporations utilizing AI algorithms.
 These reports contain financial statements, summaries of performance, and other important data.
 These reports may be produced quickly and accurately because of AI's data processing capabilities.
 The prompt delivery of these reports to shareholders increases the transparency and confidence in the company's reporting procedures.
 AI can also spot patterns and irregularities in data, enabling proactive shareholder notification of significant developments (Financial Reporting Council [FRC], 2019).

-Proxy voting, a fundamental aspect of shareholder relations, is influenced by AI.
+Proxy voting, a fundamental aspect shareholder relations, is influenced by of relations, is influenced AI.
 Institutional investors, such as pension and mutual funds, often rely on proxy advisory firms to guide their voting decisions on various corporate matters.
-These advisory firms increasingly employ AI algorithms to analyze and assess the recommendations provided by corporations (Duan & Jiao, 2016).
+These advisory firms increasingly employ AI algorithms to and analyze assess the recommendations provided by corporations (Duan & Jiao, 2016).